Satturevanth/Covid-19-India-Dashboard/README.md

+📊 COVID-19 Dashboard

-In this project let's build a **Covid19 Dashboard** by applying the concepts we have learned till now.
+In this project let's build a Covid19 Dashboard by applying the concepts we have learned till now.
 This project allows you to practice the concepts and techniques learned till React Course and apply them in a concrete project.

-You will demonstrate your skills by creating an app that will fetch data from an internal server using a **class component**, displaying that data, using **component lifecycle** methods, **routing** concepts and adding responsiveness to the website.
+You will demonstrate your skills by creating an app that will fetch data from an internal server using a class component, displaying that data, using component lifecycle methods, routing concepts and adding responsiveness to the website.

 This is an individual assessment.
 All work must be your own.

+Implemented a responsive Covid Dashboard where users can see confirmed, active, recovered and deceased cases in India state wise.
+Users also can search by state and see state specific cases info with different types of graphs.

+Implemented different routes for features like home, state-specific details, and about by using React Router components Route, Switch, Link.
+Implemented graphs like a bar chart, line chart using React Third Party library Recharts to show different stats.
+Used Figma mockups to implement UI-rich and pixel-perfect React components.
+Explored open-source APIs for covid info and picked covid19india.org APIs for state-wise stats, timelines for graphs, faqs related to COVID.
+Technologies used: HTML, CSS, JavaScript, React JS, Recharts, Figma

 ### Prerequisites